DaVikingMan/FalconXOS/README.md

 <br>
 (This part has been removed and will be re-added when FalconXOS will be complety released)

+# License

+FalconXOS is licensed under the <a href="https://github.com/DaVikingMan/FalconXOS/blob/master/LICENSE">MIT license</a>

 # System requirements

 <a href="https://github.com/DaVikingMan/TerminalXOS/blob/Linux-Alpha/SystemRequirements.md">System Requirements</a>